 The first thing to realize is that the term snowflake is a generic term.
 Snowflakes can actually be a single snow crystal or a group of snow crystals.
 What people typically see in snowfall is a group of snow crystals making a single snowflake.

 How Snowflakes Form

 There is an interesting process to how snowflakes form.
 Basically, when water molecules collect on small dust particles in the air, these dust particles rise carrying moisture.
 When the dust particles carrying the water molecules collect together, they form clouds.
 Some of the water droplets freeze into tiny particles of ice.
 These tiny particles of ice are like the nucleus, or foundation, on which snow crystals can form and grow.

-Since snowflakes are formed from ice particles, they have the same basic chemical make up as water.
-Ice is just water in its solid form, therefore two hydrogen atoms and one oxygen atom is always present.
+Since snowflakes are formed from ice particles, they have the same basic chemical makeup as water.
+Ice is just water in its solid form, therefore two hydrogen atoms and one oxygen atom are always present.
 However, when snowflakes form, these atoms are stacked together as the water freezes to form a lattice.
 Because of the atomical structure, snow crystals are formed with hexagonal symmetry.
 This means each snow crystals have six basic sides that branch off.

 Types of Snowflakes